Updated for Version 3.4

 Bennett’s ER requirements vary significantly depending on the number of Elemental Skills he casts per rotation and the presence of another Pyro character on his team.

-Adapted from Zajef77’s calculations for the Bennett Character Guide.
+Adapted from Zajef77’s calculations for the Bennett Guide.

 Artifact Stats

 Note: Bennett’s Elemental Burst ATK buff only scales with his Base ATK (Bennett’s inherent ATK stat plus his Sword’s primary Base ATK stat).
-ATK% from artifacts or weapon secondary stats does not contribute to his buff.
+ATK% and Flat ATK from artifacts or weapons do not contribute to his buff.

 Healing Support

-Substat Priority: : ER (until requirement) > CRIT > EM ≥ ATK% > HP%
+Substats: ER (until requirement) > CRIT DMG = CRIT Rate > EM ≥ ATK% > HP%

-As an invested support or on-field DPS, an EM Sands is usually Bennett’s best option in teams where he triggers Elemental Reactions.
-However, ATK% Sands provide more flexibility since Bennett won’t always be triggering reactions.
-ATK% is strictly better than EM in Mono Pyro, Anemo, or Geo teams.
-In cases where Bennett’s ER requirement is high, an ER Sands will likely be necessary to meet his Energy needs since his Burst’s uptime is very important.
+As an invested support or on-field DPS, an EM Sands is usually Bennett’s best option in teams where he triggers reactions.
+However, an ATK% Sands provide more flexibility since Bennett isn’t the trigger in all his teams.
+An ER Sands is likely necessary In cases where Bennett’s ER requirement is high, since his Burst is very important.

 Artifact Sets